 Northern Circuit

 The northern part of the Prom is a complete wilderness zone and there are no facilities at the campsites on this overnight hike.
-You’ll need an overnight hiking permit which costs $13.60 per night at the visitors centre.
+You’ll need an overnight hiking permit from the visitors centre.

 You won’t find many guides to Wilsons Prom that includes this part of the park.
 To hike here you’ll need to fill in a Hiker Self Assessment Form before you’re given a permit and you’ll need to be pretty savvy with trail navigation.